Unit 4 - Practice Quiz

 RANSAC for robust matching Medium

-A. The required iterations increase exponentially
+A. The required iterations increase linearly

 C. The required iterations decrease because outliers are easier to reject